shubh4865/RISC-V/README.md

 # RISC-V
-Pronounced as risk five
-Started as a research project in 2010 at UC Berkeley Commercial ISAs were too complex and presented IP legal issues RISC-V is available freely under a permissive license RISC-V is not a company, it is not a CPU Implementation RISC-V uses a standard naming convention to describe the ISAs supported in a given implementation ISA Name format: RV[###][abc…..xyz]
+RISC-V, pronounced "Risk-Five," originated as a research project in 2010 at the University of California, Berkeley.
+The motivation behind its development was the complexity of existing commercial instruction set architectures (ISAs) and the legal challenges posed by intellectual property (IP) rights.
+To address these issues, RISC-V was designed as a simple, open-source alternative, freely available under a permissive license.
+Unlike proprietary ISAs, RISC-V is not a company or a specific CPU implementation; instead, it serves as a flexible ISA that anyone can implement.

-RV – Indicates a RISC-V architecture
-[###] - {32, 64, 128} indicate the width of the integer register file and the size of the user address space [abc…xyz] – Used to indicate the set of extensions supported by an implementation.
+RISC-V uses a standard naming convention to describe the supported ISAs in a given implementation.
+The naming format, RV[###][abc…xyz], indicates a RISC-V architecture, where [###] specifies the width of the integer register file and the size of the user address space, and [abc…xyz] denotes the set of extensions supported by the implementation.
+The structure of RISC-V’s ISA is characterized by a small number of fixed-size registers, with RV32I featuring 32 32-bit registers and RV64 having 32 64-bit registers.
+This design choice keeps the architecture simple and reduces complexity, striking a balance between efficiency and functionality.

-Structure of the ISA
-Small amount of fixed-size registers
-For RV32I, 32 32-bit registers (32 64-bit registers for RV64)
-A question: Why isn’t this number larger?
-Why not 1024 registers?
-Another question: Why not zero?
-Three types of instructions:
-Computational operation: from register file to register file xd = Op(xa , xb ), where Op ∈ {+, -, AND, OR, >, <, …}
-Op implemented in ALU
-Load/Store: between memory and register file
-Control flow: jump to different part of code
-Base Integer ISA Encoding
-Base Integer ISA Encoding
-32-bit fixed-width, naturally aligned instructions rd/rs1/rs2 in fixed location, no implicit registers Immediate field (imm[31]) always sign-extended Instruction Encoding Types
-R-type – Register
-I-type – Immediate
-S-type – Stores
-U-Type – Loads with immediate
-Base Integer ISA
-With only 47 instructions, the RV32I base integer ISA implements the absolutely necessary operations to achieve basic functionality with 32-bit integers (its 64-bit variant is RV64I).
-This ISA, encoded in 32-bits, includes instructions for:
-Addition
-Subtraction
-Bitwise operations
-Load and store
-Jumps
-Branches
-The base ISA also specifies the 32 CPU registers, which are all 32-bits wide, plus the program counter.
-The only special register is x0, which always reads 0.
+RISC-V instructions are categorized into three types: computational operations, load/store operations, and control flow instructions.
+Computational operations involve performing arithmetic and logical functions on data within registers, while load/store operations handle data transfer between memory and the register file.
+Control flow instructions manage the program’s execution, directing jumps to different code segments as needed.
+The base integer ISA in RISC-V is encoded using 32-bit fixed-width, naturally aligned instructions, with specific types like R-type, I-type, S-type, and U-type instructions that handle various operations.

+The RV32I base integer ISA includes 47 instructions that implement essential operations for basic 32-bit integer functionality, and its 64-bit variant, RV64I, extends this capability.
+These instructions cover arithmetic operations like addition and subtraction, bitwise operations, data transfers, and control flow management.
+The base ISA also specifies 32 CPU registers, each 32 bits wide, with the program counter included as well.
+Notably, the x0 register is special, always reading as zero.
+In summary, RISC-V’s open-source, modular design offers a simple yet powerful ISA that is adaptable to a wide range of computing needs, from embedded systems to high-performance processors.